flotiq/flotiq-cli/README.md

 ## Errors
-To make your life and ours easier, we have prepared an error codes.
+To make your life and ours easier, we have prepared error codes.

 ### 1XX - Execution error